Use this marathon nutrition plan as a guide for your marathon training meal plan and race needs, and adapt as needed!

 - massage and stretching

 - beets and tart cherry juice!
+You can see other supplements for runners that may be beneficial too.

-Yes, I am!
 I think the hardest part for me is going to be not having a support team or any family at the finish.
 Ed is not able to attend, it’s just me.

 I think it would have been so cool to see Camryn at the finish line and/or throughout the race, but I’ll have to save that hug for the next day.